MonetDB/pymonetdb/doc/development.rst

 ^^^^^^^^^

 There are many ways to run the tests.
-Below we list several often used commands.
+Below we list several often-used commands.
-One should any the commands in the root directory of one's pymonetdb source.
+One should use the following commands in the root directory of one's pymonetdb source.

 * With Python unittest::

   $ python -m unittest # to run all tests
   $ python -m unittest -f # to run all tests but stop after the first failure
   $ python -m unittest -v # to run all tests and get information about individual test
-  $ python -m unittest -v tests.test_policy # to run all test of the module "tests.test_policy"
+  $ python -m unittest -v tests.test_policy # to run all tests of the module "tests.test_policy"
-  $ python -m unittest -v -k test_fetch # to run the sub-testset "test_fetch*"
+  $ python -m unittest -v -k test_fetch # to run the sub-test set "test_fetch*"

 * With `pytest`::

   $ pytest # to run all tests
-  $ pytest -v # to run all test and get information about individual test
+  $ pytest -v # to run all tests and get information about individual test
   $ pytest -v tests/test_oid.py # to run one test file

 * With `make`::